pmjdebruijn/ShuttlePRO/README.md

 K5[U]: XK_Button_1/U
 ~~~

-It goes without saying that these debugging options will be very helpful when you start developing your own bindings.
+You *always* want to run shuttlepro with some or all of the debugging options when working on the translations.
 The `-d` option can be combined with various option characters to choose exactly which kinds of debugging output you want; `r` ("regex") prints the matched translation section (if any) along with the window name and class of the focused window; `s` ("strokes") prints the parsed contents of the configuration file in a human-readable form whenever the file is loaded; `k` ("keys") shows the recognized translations as the program executes them, in the same format as `s`; and `j` adds some debugging output from the Jack driver.
 You can also just use `-d` to enable all debugging output.
 (Most of these options are also available as directives in the shuttlerc file; please check the distributed example.shuttlerc for details.)

 ## MIDI Output